netdata/netdata/packaging/PLATFORM_SUPPORT.md

 Additionally, we define two categories for special cases that we do not support:

-- **Externally Supported**: Some platform maintainers actively support Netdata on their platforms even though we do not provide official support.
-Externally supported platforms may work, but the experience of using Netdata on such platforms is not something we can guarantee.
+- **Third-party Supported Platforms**: Some platform maintainers actively support Netdata on their platforms even though we do not provide official support.
+Third-party supported platforms may work, but the experience of using Netdata on such platforms is not something we can guarantee.
 Users reporting bugs when using externally supported platforms will be asked to either reproduce the issue on a supported platform or direct their support request to the platform maintainers.
 - **Previously Supported**: As platforms become End Of Life upstream, Netdata will stop officially supporting them.
 We will generally not go out of our way to break things on these platforms, but we will also not make any effort to ensure that things keep working on them either.
 Additionally, Netdata may occasionally move an